MrR4tC4k3/SharpC4k3s/README.md

 <br>

 ## Host2IP
-Host2IP aims to be a little less noisy than SMB/ICMP scans to find hosts within a domain environment.
-Host2IP uses LDAP queries to get a list of hostnames, which are then resolved via DNS, achieved via slow/fast mode to control the network traffic rate.
+Host2IP aims to be a little less noisy than the traditional SMB/ICMP scans to find hosts within a domain environment.
+Host2IP uses LDAP queries to generate a list of hostnames, the list is then resolved via DNS.
+This can be achieved via -mode flag with slow/fast options to control the network traffic rate.
 If your current process does not have not have the correct domain priviliges you will have to provide credentials.

 **Usage:** Host2IP.exe -domain <domain_name> -mode <fast/slow> -auth <true/false> -user <username> -password <password>
 - **Example:** dotnet inline-execute Host2IP.exe -domain target.local -mode fast -auth false